2013 Handbook of Accreditation (Revised 2021)

 - All simple uses of “the Standards” are intended as references to the WSCUC Standards of Accreditation.

-The Commission reserves the right to make changes to the 2013 Handbook and all related policies and procedures at any time, in order to comply with new federal requirements or in response to new needs in the region.
+The Commission reserves the right to make changes to the 2013 Handbook and all related policies and procedures at any time, in order to comply with new federal requirements or in response to new needs of institutions.
 Institutions should refer to the website www.wscuc.org for the most recent versions of all publications.

 The 2013 Handbook is copyrighted with a Creative Commons license (Attribution-NonCommercial-ShareAlike) that allows sharing and remixing with attribution, but does not allow the work to be used for commercial purposes.
 It is the Commission’s goal that through wide dissemination and application, the Standards and processes in this model of accreditation may inform and contribute to improved reviews and institutional practices.